What Are the Side Effects of Meth Abuse?

 Using meth and consuming alcohol can also significantly affect judgment, placing you in dangerous or fatal situations.
 In addition, research shows that binge drinking is associated with the likelihood of meth use among regular users.

 Meth abuse is dangerous, destroying the lives of those affected.
-The longer you use it, the higher the risk of complications.
-However, with one phone call, that can all change.
 Our comprehensive treatment plans are tailored to your unique needs and goals, helping you achieve a healthier, more fulfilling future.
 Please contact Zinnia Healing to discuss your situation and begin the healing process.